ECB, Bundesbank checking legality of bond-buying program: paper

-BERLIN (Reuters) - The European Central Bank and Germany’s Bundesbank are examining the legality of the ECB’s new bond-buying program, a German newspaper said on Tuesday, pointing to another possible barrier to moves to end the euro zone debt crisis.
+BERLIN (Reuters) - The European Central Bank and Germany’s Bundesbank central bank are getting lawyers to check the legality of the ECB’s new bond-buying program, a German newspaper said on Tuesday.

-German tabloid Bild, which did not give details of its sources, said ECB and Bundesbank in-house lawyers were checking what scale and duration the program could reach before breaching EU treaties.
+German tabloid Bild, which did not name its sources, said ECB and Bundesbank in-house lawyers were checking both what proportions the program would have to take on and how long it would have to last for it to breach EU treaties.

 The newspaper said this meant there was a possibility that the issue could soon be referred to the European Court of Justice and added that the ECB and Bundesbank wanted to legally “arm” themselves for this scenario.